bharatnautiyal/ELK_Stack/README.md

 # Creating Auth for Kibana

-## setingup password for kibana on nginx

 sudo apt-get install -y apache2-utils

-### You can create the .htpasswd file using the htpasswd utility.
+#### You can create the .htpasswd file using the htpasswd utility.
 Run the following command to create the file and add a user (replace your-username with the desired username):

 sudo htpasswd -c /etc/nginx/.htpasswd your-username

-## Ensure Proper Ownership and Permissions:
+### Ensure Proper Ownership and Permissions:

-### Make sure that the .htpasswd file has the correct ownership and permissions so that Nginx can read it.
+#### Make sure that the .htpasswd file has the correct ownership and permissions so that Nginx can read it.
 You can set the ownership to the Nginx user (www-data on Ubuntu) and limit access to it:

 sudo chown www-data:www-data /etc/nginx/.htpasswd